polterguy/rosetta/README.md

 This makes Rosetta harder to hack, since it provides less information back to a malicious hacker, about which type of server he or she is encountering.

+### Toxic header and envelope injection protection

+Rosetta will not accept an HTTP request that tries to inject malicious code through the HTTP headers or envelope in general.
+This is implemented by making sure Rosetta only accepts a sub-range of the plain ASCII set as legal characters in the HTTP envelope.

+This helps protect against an adversary that tries to inject malicious code through the request envelope, by for instance create an HTTP header that contains executable code, as its name and/or value.

+### Buffer and stack overflow protection

+Rosetta will not accept more than 25 HTTP headers from a client by default, and each header cannot be larger than 8192 bytes in total.
+This helps protect against *"buffer and stack overflow attacks"*, which would otherwise allow a malicious client to inject malicious code into the server, by overflowing the stack and/or buffers for reading the HTTP envelope.

+As an additional protection measure in this regard, Rosetta will also reject a request that has more than 4096 bytes in its initial HTTP-Request line.

+### No negotiation with malicious clients

+If Rosetta discovers what it thinks is a *"malicious request"*, then it will immediately close the TCP connection, and not return anything at all to the client.

+This helps protect against a malicious client acquiring meta data information about your server, such as a 404 instead of a 401 response, verifying the existence of a path, etc.

+### No meta data retrieval for restricted content

+If a client tries to access a resource, then Rosetta will first check if client is authorized to access the resource, before it checks for its existence.
+This makes it impossible for a client to gain knowledge about a document's existence, and such gather meta data information about your server, by creating a huge number of requests, trying to traverse your server, for *"random document/folder names"*, to see if it returns a 404 (Not-Found) or a 401 (Not-Authorized)

+For instance, if you have a folder in your system that requires that the client belongs to the *"root"* role, then regardless of what the client tries to access within this folder, Rosetta will return a 401 (Not-Authorized) response, and never a 404 (Not-Found) response.

 ### Built for ultra-secure platforms

 Rosetta is built in C++, using boost ASIO, and is ultra-portable.
 This means you can run